-It means we perform these tasks for our own sake, and are invested in the process, rather than the external reward.
+It means we perform these tasks for our own sake and are invested in the process rather than the external reward.
 The behaviour itself provides us with a reward.

 Which motivator is more effective?

-What motivates us is a fascinating concept and will be different for everyone.
-People who are intrinsically motivated find satisfaction from the mental and physical benefits of weight loss (for example, improvements in their mood, energy, and self-esteem) rather than merely looking better or appeasing others.
+Intrinsically motivated people find satisfaction from the mental and physical benefits of weight loss (for example, improvements in their mood, energy, and self-esteem) rather than merely looking better or appeasing others.

-Often it can be an extrinsic motivator that gets us going in the beginning, such as our doctor telling us we should lose weight for our health, or our desire to look good for an event in a few months.
+Often it can be an extrinsic motivator that gets us going in the beginning, such as our doctor telling us we should lose weight for our health or our desire to look good for an event in a few months.

 How to cultivate intrinsic motivation

-But as your fitness levels improve, you start to realise you’re exercising because you love it.
+But as your fitness levels improve, you realise you’re exercising because you love it.
 The feeling of running outside gives you an energy boost and helps to clear your mind.

 This challenge can help you increase intrinsic motivation: